Falanteris/SockEm/docs/windows_setup.md

 In this example, my system is a x64 bit OS.
 Thus I used *nssm_64*.
 You can replace it with *nssm_32* if you're on a 32-bit system.

-Download the *EXE* file from the latest release and the *ruleset* into one folder, the tree is going to look like this
+Download the *EXE* file from the latest release and the PQL file into one folder, the tree is going to look like this

 ```
     SockEm-windows.exe
-    ruleset
-        example.json
+    search.pql
 ```

 NB: You can fetch the default ruleset from the main repository.